adelakobic/quiz-me/README.md

 ## Changes made to the code 𝌡
 * HTML code created 23/7/22
 * CSS code created 23/7/22
-* different JS code attempted but not working at present
+* different JS code attempted but not working at present 24/7/22
+* got rid of the start button and entered the quiz questions into the HTML isntead 28/7/22 *

 ## Link to the deployed website 💻